-Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook Out In Australia 20,000 Years Ago
+Archaeologists Have Discovered The Remains Of A Giant Kangaroo Cook-Out In Australia 20,000 Years Ago

-Archaeologists have recently discovered the remains of an extravagant kangaroo cook out that was held 20,000 years ago in Pilbara in the Hamersley Ranges of Australia.
+Archaeologists have recently discovered the remains of an extravagant kangaroo cook-out that was held 20,000 years ago in Pilbara in the Hamersley Ranges of Australia.
 The feast was held in a rock shelter, which was only just uncovered around 10 years ago before the location was turned into a mining site.

-Upon discovery of the cave, archaeologists found stone tools that they were able to date back to approximately 32,000 years ago, making these ancient artifacts the oldest that have ever been found so far in this particular area of Australia, as Smithsonian Magazine report.
+Upon discovery of the cave, archaeologists found stone tools that they were able to date back to approximately 32,000 years ago, making these ancient artifacts the oldest that have ever been found so far in this particular area of Australia, as Smithsonian Magazine reports.

 The Pilbara site is currently being excavated, with Michael Slack leading a group of archaeologists.
-As Slack is currently one of the most knowledgeable individuals in Australia when it comes to to the excavation of indigenous sites, archaeologists have so far uncovered an enormous number of stone tools along with the campfire that had the remains of the kangaroo cook out still heaped upon it.
+As Slack is currently one of the most knowledgeable individuals in Australia when it comes to to the excavation of indigenous sites, archaeologists have so far uncovered an enormous number of stone tools along with the campfire that had the remains of the kangaroo cook-out still heaped upon it.

 While the charcoal is now in the process of being radiocarbon dated, Michael Slack has estimated that the Australian kangaroo feast would have occurred approximately 20,000 years ago after closely analyzing the stones that were found at the site.
 With regard to the whether the stone tools also found would have been used to have carved the kangaroo, Slack believes that it is indeed probable that they would have been.